-Instead of going on wheels and moving like a shell (I love the concept of "tiny houses" scattered around the world and related furnishing solutions) these models settle directly on the roofs of existing buildings, like grass growing on a hill (but how poetic I am tonight).
+Instead of going on wheels and moving like a shell (I love the “tiny house” concepts around the world and related furnishing solutions) these models settle directly on the roofs of existing buildings, like grass growing on a hill (but how poetic I am tonight).

 Casa Parásito is located in Quito, the capital of Ecuador, and was finished just this year.
 Although it can be safely installed on land, the focus of this project is to install such houses on top of buildings.

-“Mini houses like this are very versatile, and it is possible to build them in urban or rural contexts of all kinds.
-The ideal, however, is the accommodation on top of existing buildings, " explain the members of the architecture team.
+“Mini houses like this are very versatile, and it is possible to build them in urban or rural settings of all kinds.
+The ideal, however, is the arrangement on the top of existing buildings, " explain the members of the architecture team.

-“On the roofs it is possible to exploit the connections to the existing water and electricity network, it is possible to exploit the waste treatment system.
+“On the roofs it is possible to exploit the existing connections to the water and electricity networks, it is possible to exploit the waste treatment system.
 In this way we can respond to the increase in housing needs with a very minimal approach, with very little economic investment and waste of resources.
-And above all, we can grow the city in an 'invisible' way, contributing to the conservation of its cultural heritage and without disruption ".
+And above all, we can make the city grow in an 'invisible' way, contributing to the conservation of its cultural heritage and without upsetting ”.

-The parasitic house has the classic "A" shape.
+The parasite house has the classic “A” shape.
 The interior measures only 12 square meters (it's really, really small from my point of view.
 Maybe the smallest tiny house I've ever seen).

-For thermal insulation, coconut fiber was used, and it goes without saying that the internal environment is multifunctional with elements that work for different functions throughout the day.
+Coir was used for thermal insulation, and it goes without saying that the internal environment is multifunctional with elements that work for different functions throughout the day.